rust-lang/book/src/ch17-01-futures-and-syntax.md

 </Listing>

-Unfortunately, this doesn’t compile.
+Unfortunately, this code doesn’t compile.
 The only place we can use the `await` keyword is in async functions or blocks, and Rust won’t let us mark the special `main` function as `async`.